dreamgyf/hexo-blog/source/_posts/android/aosp/Android源码分析-Activity启动流程（中）.md

     //当App的targetSdkVersion大于等于 5.0 (21) 时，回收正在使用的Message会抛出异常
     Message.updateCheckRecycle(data.appInfo.targetSdkVersion);

-    // Supply the targetSdkVersion to the UI rendering module, which may
-    // need it in cases where it does not have access to the appInfo.
-    //设置App目标版本
-    android.graphics.Compatibility.setTargetSdkVersion(data.appInfo.targetSdkVersion);
+    // Prior to P, internal calls to decode Bitmaps used BitmapFactory,
+    // which may scale up to account for density.
+In P, we switched to
+    // ImageDecoder, which skips the upscale to save memory.
+ImageDecoder
+    // needs to still scale up in older apps, in case they rely on the
+    // size of the Bitmap without considering its density.
+    ImageDecoder.sApiLevel = data.appInfo.targetSdkVersion;

     /*
     * Before spawning a new process, reset the time zone to be the system time zone.
     * This needs to be done because the system time zone could have changed after the
     * the spawning of this process.
 Without doing this this process would have the incorrect
     * system time zone.
     */
     //设置时区
     TimeZone.setDefault(null);

     /*
     * Set the LocaleList.
 This may change once we create the App Context.
     */
     LocaleList.setDefault(data.config.getLocales());

-    //加载系统字体
-    if (Typeface.ENABLE_LAZY_TYPEFACE_INITIALIZATION) {
-        try {
-            Typeface.setSystemFontMap(data.mSerializedSystemFontMap);
-        } catch (IOException | ErrnoException e) {
-            Typeface.loadPreinstalledSystemFontMap();
-        }
-    }

     //更新Configuration
     synchronized (mResourcesManager) {
         /*
         * Update the system configuration since its preloaded and might not
         * reflect configuration changes.
 The configuration object passed
-            * in AppBindData can be safely assumed to be up to date */ mResourcesManager.applyConfigurationToResources(data.config, data.compatInfo);
+        * in AppBindData can be safely assumed to be up to date */ mResourcesManager.applyConfigurationToResourcesLocked(data.config, data.compatInfo);
         mCurDefaultDisplayDpi = data.config.densityDpi;

-        // This calls mResourcesManager so keep it within the synchronized block. mConfigurationController.applyCompatConfiguration();
+        // This calls mResourcesManager so keep it within the synchronized block. applyCompatConfiguration(mCurDefaultDisplayDpi);
     }

-    final boolean isSdkSandbox = data.sdkSandboxClientAppPackage != null;
     //获取LoadedApk
-    data.info = getPackageInfoNoCheck(data.appInfo, data.compatInfo, isSdkSandbox);
+    data.info = getPackageInfoNoCheck(data.appInfo, data.compatInfo);
-    //沙盒模式
-    if (isSdkSandbox) {
-        data.info.setSdkSandboxStorage(data.sdkSandboxClientAppVolumeUuid,
-                data.sdkSandboxClientAppPackage);
-    }

     //性能分析器代理JVM（JVMTI）
     if (agent != null) {